RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Using manually downloaded emulators on Linux

-Normally on Linux you would install emulators using either one of the established package formats, i.e. Flatpak, AppImage or Snap, or you would install them using the operating system repository.
-Less likely would be to build from source code and install to a standard system directory.
+Normally on Linux you would install emulators using either one of the established cross-distribution package formats, i.e. AppImage, Snap or Flatpak, or you would install them using the operating system repository (including the AUR if available on your OS).
+Less likely would be to manually build from source code and install to a standard system directory.
 In all these instances ES-DE should be able to find the emulator when launching a game.
 But in some rare cases you may instead manually download an emulator as an archive file to unzip somewhere on the file system.
-Normally you would want to place these files in your home directory, and if running a distribution that has an immutable filesystem (such as SteamOS), you don't even have the choice to install them to a standard system directory.
+Normally you would want to place these files in your home directory, and if running a distribution that has an immutable filesystem (such as SteamOS or Fedora Silverblue), you don't even have the choice to install them to a standard system directory.

 For these situations ES-DE looks for emulators in the same directories where it looks for AppImages (as explained in the section above), meaning:
 ```